Neural Representations for Modeling Variation in Speech: Introduction

-Traditionally, pronunciations are often represented and evaluated by phonetically transcribing speech \citep{nerbonne1997measuring, livescu2000lexical, gooskens2004perceptive, heeringa2004measuring, wieling2014a, chen2016large, jeszenszky2017exploring}.
-However, transcribing speech using a phonetic alphabet is time consuming, labor intensive, and interference from transcriber variation might lead to inconsistencies \citep{hakkani2002active, bucholtz2007variation, novotney2010cheap}.
-Additionally, phonetic transcriptions are not entirely adequate in representing how people speak, as fine-grained pronunciation differences, that are relevant for studying accented speech (or dialect variation), may not fully be captured with a discrete set of symbols \citep{mermelstein1976distance, duckworth1990extensions, cucchiarini1996assessing, liberman2018}.
+Traditionally, pronunciations are often represented by phonetically transcribing speech \citep{nerbonne1997measuring, livescu2000lexical, gooskens2004perceptive, heeringa2004measuring, wieling2014a, chen2016large, jeszenszky2017exploring}.
+However, accurately transcribing speech using a phonetic alphabet is time consuming, labor intensive, and interference from transcriber variation might lead to inconsistencies \citep{hakkani2002active, bucholtz2007variation, novotney2010cheap}.
+Additionally, phonetic transcriptions are not entirely adequate in representing how people speak, as fine-grained pronunciation differences that are relevant for studying accented speech (or dialect variation) may not be fully captured with a discrete set of symbols \citep{mermelstein1976distance, duckworth1990extensions, cucchiarini1996assessing, liberman2018}.

 Consequently, acoustic-only measures have been proposed for comparing pronunciations \citep{Huckvale2007, Ferragne2010, Strycharczuk2020}.
-Whereas these studies only considered limited segments of speech, or exclusively included speakers from a single language background, \citet{acoustic-measure} introduced a new method that did not have these drawbacks.
-Specifically, \citet{acoustic-measure} proposed an acoustic-only method for comparing pronunciations without phonetic transcriptions including speakers from multiple native language backgrounds, while using all information available within the speech signal.
+Whereas these studies only considered limited segments of speech, or exclusively included speakers from a single language background, \citet{acoustic-measure} introduced a new method that did not have these limitations.
+Specifically, \citet{acoustic-measure} proposed an acoustic-only method for comparing pronunciations without phonetic transcriptions, including speakers from multiple native language backgrounds while using all information available within the speech signal.
 In their method, they represented accented speech as 39-dimensional Mel-frequency cepstral coefficients (MFCCs), which were used to compute acoustic-based non-native-likeness ratings between non-native and native speakers of English.
 They found a strong correlation of $r = -0.71$ between their automatically determined acoustic-based non-native-likeness scores and previously obtained native-likeness ratings provided by human raters \citep{wieling2014a}.
-This result was close to, but still not equal to, the performance of a phonetic transcription-based approach (which showed a correlation of $r = -0.77$).
+This result was close to, but still not equal to, the performance of an edit distance approach on the basis of phonetic transcriptions (which showed a correlation of $r = -0.77$).